 Startups raise capital through a series of investments.
 Each of these rounds is known as a funding round.
 They are used to raise capital for the next milestone of your company's growth.

-The very first investment round is known as an angel round.
+Naturally, you will need to know how to approach an angel investor for funding.
+This happen in the very first investment round; the angel round.
 During this stage, new companies are trying to raise a relatively small amount of money that will help an idea turn into a concrete project.

 Participants in this round include individual angel investors, groups of angel investors, as well as friends and family of the founders.